 The cash flow statement is broken down into 3 parts:

-- Cash flow from operating activities – This is broken down into the (hyperlink direct and indirect) methods of accounting, and shows the purchase and sale of goods, and well as other operational activities.
+- Cash flow from operating activities – This shows the purchase and sale of goods, and well as other operational activities.

 - Cash flow from investing activity – This shows the purchase and sale of long-term assets.